TheReal-Kaze/AdvancedQueueAPI-Docs/docs/index.md

 # 🧩 Kaze.AdvancedQueue API

 Welcome to the official documentation for **Kaze.AdvancedQueue**,
-a modular queue management system for Unturned.
+a modular queue management system for *Unturned*.
-This system lets developers or admins manage player priorities dynamically across servers.
+This system lets developers and server admins manage player priorities dynamically across servers.

 ---